faaabio1618/filippi.dev/tutorials/clippify/index.markdown

 # Conclusion

 It was really nice to work on Checkout UI, it's fun.
-The UI limitations are a real struggle and when the checkout customization will come to an end will be fun to see how shops will *React*.
+The UI limitations are a real struggle, and when the checkout customization will come to an end will be fun to see how shops will *React*.